KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Abstract

 \section{Abstract}

 Long-context LLM inference is bottlenecked by the quadratic attention complexity and linear KV cache growth.
-Prior approaches mitigate this via post-hoc selection or eviction but overlook the root inefficiency: \textit{indiscriminate writing to persistent memory}.
+Prior approaches mitigate this via post-hoc selection or eviction but overlook the root inefficiency: \textit{indiscriminate writing to memory}.
 In this paper, we formalize KV cache management as a causal system of three primitives: \textbf{KV Admission}, \textbf{Selection}, and \textbf{Eviction}.
-We instantiate KV Admission via \textbf{Write-Gated KV}, a lightweight mechanism that learns to predict token utility \textit{before} it enters the cache.
-By filtering out low-utility states early to maintain a compact global cache alongside a sliding local cache, Write-Gated KV reduces memory usage by \textbf{46--57\%} and delivers \textbf{3.03--3.45$\times$} prefill and \textbf{1.89--2.56$\times$} decode speedups on Llama model with negligible accuracy loss, all while remaining compatible with FlashAttention and paged-KV systems.
-These results demonstrate that \textit{learning what to write}, is a principled and practical recipe for efficient long-context inference.
-Code is available at \url{https://github.com/EMCLab-Sinica/WG-KV}.
+We instantiate KV Admission via \textbf{Write-Gated KV (WG-KV)}, a lightweight mechanism that learns to predict token utility \textit{before} cache entry.
+By filtering out low-utility states early to maintain a compact global cache alongside a sliding local cache, WG-KV reduces memory usage by \textbf{46--68\%} and delivers \textbf{3.03--3.70x} prefill and \textbf{1.85--2.56x} decode speedups on Llama and Qwen models, while maintaining compatibility with FlashAttention and Paged-KV systems.
+These results demonstrate that \textit{learning what to write} is a principled and practical recipe for efficient long-context inference.
+Code is available at \ificmlshowauthors \url{https://github.com/EMCLab-Sinica/WG-KV}\else \fi.